 The easiest return is from altitude, where time and energy are available.
-But as you can see from the accident above, many pilots fail this test even when great fields are readily available.
+But as you can see from the accident stats, many pilots fail this test even when great fields are readily available.
 The first problem is psychological – overcoming the startle response and lock-up when the “simulation becomes real.”
 Fear inoculation and actual emergency practice are necessary to handle any emergency.
-Since you cannot “surprise yourself,” a good CFI with some “shock and awe” training is required to build implicit learning that will be available to the pilot under serious stress – the difference between target shooting and real combat.
+Since you cannot “surprise yourself,” get a good CFI for some “shock and awe” training .
+This builds reflexive learning that will be available to the pilot under serious stress – the difference between target shooting and real combat.
 Getting time in a real glider (or even a rating) is highly recommended for power pilots.
 Practicing field selection and glide control embeds “implicit learning” – subconscious/automatic – that operates even during emergency situations.

-To become “crash-proof”, first find and memorize your power-off glide attitude and trim for control.
+To become “crash-proof,” you must find and memorize your power-off glide attitude and trim immediately (often while running your “immediate action” checklist from memory).
 Get comfortable with this glide “look and feel” and be able to achieve it immediately (from Vy climb you have only about three seconds to get there).
-Once there, most pilots fail to trim and squander precious moments chasing a misbehaving aircraft.
-From 1000 feet you have only 2 minutes and you will be on the ground…hopefully in a big field.
+Once there, it is essential to trim or you squander precious moments chasing a misbehaving aircraft.
+From 1000 feet you have only ~2 minutes and you will be on the ground…hopefully in a big field.
 This is one chance (no replay) and failure is not an option.

-Once all these basics are in place, it is essential to practice assiduously to build solid implicit (subconscious) patterning so you can perform an emergency landing accurately and comfortably from anywhere in the pattern.
+Once all these basics are in place, it is essential to practice assiduously to build solid reflexive (automatic) patterning.
+You need to be able to perform an emergency landing accurately and comfortably from anywhere in the pattern.
+Dual instruction is critical to diagnose errors and also provides the element of surprise.
 This skill is a huge confidence-builder and all these abilities transfer to normal patterns and make any pilot much sharper for the days when emergencies are “canceled for today.”